-Our work spans a wide range of research, from fundamental investigations into the decidability and complexity of model checking
+for software and hardware systems.
+Our work spans a wide range of research, from studying decidability and complexity, through

-(bounded model checker for C) and PRISM (probabilistic model checker).
-All
+checker for C) and PRISM (probabilistic model checker).

 Related seminar series